Eelaf-Adam/Coding-lab_Group26/README.md

 ## 🫱🏽‍🫲🏽 Contributors

-This project is developed by the efforts of the sfotware engineering students at the african leadership university.
+This project is developed with the collaborative efforts of these sfotware engineering students at the african leadership university.

 - 👩🏽‍💻 [**Eelaf Adam**](https://github.com/Eelaf-Adam)
 - 👨🏽‍💻 [**Leon Nsamba**](https://github.com/L-nsamba)